charlola/hugo-theme-charlolamode/README.md

 - Social Icons
 - Buttons

 Have a look at the charlolamode/config.yml for reference.
-There are commented examples.
-You can copy it in your config.yml which will overwrite the config.yml of the theme.
+There are commented examples which show you how to easily add tabs and social icons like LinkedIn, Twitter, Youtube, Instagram.
+Copy the content in your config.yml which will overwrite the config.yml of the theme.

 ![](https://raw.githubusercontent.com/charlola/hugo-theme-charlolamode/master/static/images/example.png)

-You can easily add social icons like LinkedIn, Twitter, Youtube, Instagram, ... just have a look in the config.yml.
-Examples are already added.

 ### Change Profile Image